microsoft/fabricrealtimelab/modules/module07c.md

 ## :tada: Summary

-In this module, we further refined the process to build a model and generate predictions in a single step.
+In this module, we further refined the process to build a model and generate predictions in a single step, streamlining the process of creating predictions and operationalizing the model generation.

 ## :white_check_mark: Results

 - [x] Loaded a notebook into your Fabric environment that focuses on building an ML model and generating predictions.
+- [x] (optional) Configured the DS-4 notebook to use the aggregated data from the lakehouse.

 [Continue >](./module07d.md)